mattgyver83/adbee/README.md

  - Sleep and Wake the device
  - Turn on (only) Screen Mirroring
  - Send keyevents to emulate remote button presses
+ - Create ambigious devices in HA-Bridge so different devices are called based on location proximity

 > **How are you using it**
 > Its a bash shell script that runs on my raspberry pi that runs my Home Automation server [OpenHAB](http://www.openhab.org) along side of [ha-bridge](https://github.com/bwssytems/ha-bridge) which emulates a Phillips Hue Bridge.
 I create items in OpenHAB and use the exec binding to execute my script the way I want it based on how I want that action to behave.
 So like if I want to wake up my FireTV then I just set the exec binding to '/path/to/script/adbee.sh -d < ipaddress > -s wake' for the ON: action, and '< the same thing except > -s sleep' for the OFF: action.
 Then just create the device in ha-bridge and setup your URL like you would and tell Alexa to "Discover Devices".
 Once she sees the new devices if you played the home game correctly your action will kick off.